Select a ticket

 Gardens & Grounds

-Complete your visit with some time outdoors; relax in over 150 acres of historic parkland and see where some of your lunch ingredients started out life, in the Castle's Walled Garden.
+Complete your visit with some time outdoors; relax in over 150 acres of historic parkland and see where some of your lunch ingredients started out life, in the 17th-century Walled Garden.

 The Deer Park

-The Prince Bishops created Auckland Park over 800 years ago as their own private hunting ground.
+The Prince Bishops created the Deer Park over 800 years ago as their own private hunting ground.
 It was one of the reasons why the Bishops of Durham chose to live at Auckland Castle, rather than in Durham City.

-The 150 acre parkland is free to visit at any time of the year, and retains many of the medieval elements, including fish ponds and woodland paths.
+The 150-acre parkland is free to visit at any time of the year, and retains many of the medieval elements, including fish ponds and woodland paths.
 Please take care when exploring the Deer Park by walking on the designated paths and keeping dogs on leads.

 Things to see and do